PrajwalMReddy/Pulsar/CONTRIBUTING.md

 # Contributing

-Thank you for taking time out to go through Pulsar and contribute!
+Thank you for taking time to go through Pulsar and contributing!

 ## Reporting A Bug